webpack-contrib/eslint-loader/README.md

 Write the output of the errors to a file, for example a checkstyle xml file for use for reporting on Jenkins CI

-The `filePath` is relative to the webpack config: output.path You can pass in a different formatter for the output file, if none is passed in the default/configured formatter will be used
+The `filePath` is an absolute path or relative to the webpack config: output.path You can pass in a different formatter for the output file, if none is passed in the default/configured formatter will be used

 ```js
 module.exports = {